davidmalcolm/gcc-global-state/pass-patterns.rst

   }

-Then the first_instance gets responsibility for creating the pass state and all the clones can share it, but the state is "local" to the universe, whilst staying simple and efficient for the "global state" case.
+Then the first_instance gets responsibility for creating the pass state and all the clones can share it, but the state is "local" to the context, whilst staying simple and efficient for the "global state" case.

 If the state is GTY-marked, then the passes need to call the state's gty